serialbandicoot/playwright-classification/README.md

 });
 ```

+This example, the macther will etract an image of the locator, this is saved to `test-results/{the-test-name}`.
+The locator In this example is found using `getByTestId`.
+The `toImageClassification` matcher will then classify the extracted element screenshot with model label `five.` See [Metadata Configuration](#metadata-configuration) below to setup labels.

 ### Optional

 If you have more than one model in the metadata, the first one will be used by default.
 To specify a different model, use the model name.
-The threshold is set to a default value of 0.95, but this can be changed at the assertion level.
+The threshold is set to a default value of `0.95`, but this can be changed at the assertion level.

 In the following example, the threshold has been artificially set too low.
 In practice, this would be user-dependent; however, setting it too low would cause predictions to always pass.
 It is advisable to maintain a higher threshold and review the model's predictive ability.